-Prior to DISH Network's acquisition of substantially all the assets of TerreStar and EchoStar's completion of the Hughes Acquisition, TerreStar and Hughes Network Systems L.L.C. ("HNS") entered into various agreements pursuant to which we provide, among other things. warranty, operations and maintenance and hosting services for TerreStar's ground-based communications equipment (the "TerreStar Agreements").
+TerreStar Agreement.
+In March 2012, DISH Network completed its acquisition of substantially all the assets of TerreStar Networks Inc. ("TerreStar").
+Prior to DISH Network's acquisition of substantially all the assets of TerreStar and EchoStar's completion of the Hughes Acquisition, TerreStar and Hughes Network Systems L.L.C. ("HNS") entered into various agreements pursuant to which we provide, among other things, warranty, operations and maintenance and hosting services for TerreStar's ground-based communications equipment (the "TerreStar Agreements").

 In December 2017, we and DISH Network amended these agreements, effective as of January 1, 2018, to reduce certain pricing terms through December 31, 2023 and to modify certain termination provisions.
-DISH Network generally has the right to continue to receive warranty services from us for our products on a month-to-month basis unless terminated by DISH Network upon at least 21 days' written notice to us.
-DISH Network generally has the right to continue to receive operations and maintenance services from us on a quarterto-quarter basis unless these services are terminated by DISH Network upon at least 90 days' written notice to us.
+DISH Network generally has the right to continue to receive warranty services from us for our products on a month-tomonth basis unless terminated by DISH Network upon at least 21 days' written notice to us.
+DISH Network generally has the right to continue to receive operations and maintenance services from us on a quarter-toquarter basis unless these services are terminated by DISH Network upon at least 90 days' written notice to us.
 In addition, DISH Network generally may terminate any and all services for convenience subject to providing us with prior notice and/or payment of termination charges.
 In March 2020, we entered into an agreement with DISH Network pursuant to which we perform certain work and provide certain credits to amounts owed to us under the TerreStar Agreements in exchange for DISH Network's granting us rights to use certain satellite capacity under the Amended and Restated Professional Services Agreement (as defined below).
 As a result, we and DISH Network amended the TerreStar Agreements to suspend our provision of warranty services to DISH Network from April 2020 through December 2020.
 Following the expiration of this suspension, we have recommenced providing warranty services to DISH Network.
 In May 2022, we and DISH Network amended the agreement for the provision of hosting services to extend the term until May 2027.
-The price for warranty and operations and maintenance was valid until December 31, 2023.
 We and DISH Network amended the agreements for warranty, operations, and maintenance services for TerreStar ground-based communications equipment, effective as of January 1, 2024, to extend the existing pricing and other terms through December 31, 2024.
-As stated above, EchoStar owns a 40% interest in TSI as of March 31, 2024.